FrankC01/pysui/doc/source/getting_started.rst

     Specifically, the binaries are required if...

     * You want to use the publish Sui package builder, and/or...
     * You want to use the Sui generated configuration for keystores and active environents

 #.
 Install pysui
-    While not required, it is common to create Python virtual environments and then install packages from PyPi.

     Regardless, you can install ``pysui`` from PyPi:

     ``pip install pysui``

 #.
 Test install
     Having setup your environment, you can verify all is well with a sample scripts included in the ``pysui`` distribution.
 From the command line:

     * ``async-gas`` This will display Sui gas for each address found in the SUI configuration
-    * ``async-sub`` This runs a sample event subscription
-    * ``async-sub-txn`` This runs a sample transaction subscription
     * ``wallet`` This emulates a number of the ``sui client ...`` operations